Category A

 Once you have passed your tests, you will be issued a driving licence for the respective category or subcategory.

 A2 and A category driving licences give you the right to drive an ATV* with an L7e category indicated on the registration certificate.
-With an A1 subcategory driving licence, you can drive the aforementioned ATVs if their engine displacement does not exceed 125 cm3 and the power does not exceed 11 kW.
+With an A1 subcategory driving licence, you can drive the aforementioned ATVs if their engine displacement does not exceed 125 cc and the power does not exceed 11 kW.
 If the engine power exceeds 15 kW, then it can be driven from the age of 21.

 *The use of ATVs, also known as all-terrain vehicles, on public roads is allowed only if they are registered in the traffic registry as a vehicle of the L7e category (this is reflected in the registration certificate).
-Driving such an ATV only requires a B category driving licence.
+Riding such an ATV only requires a B category driving licence.
 The driver and passenger must wear securely fastened motorcycle helmets.

 In addition to drivers, motorcyclists may also practice driving with a personal driving supervisor for more driving experience during their time as a trainee.
 However, supervising a motorcyclist entails certain peculiarities: